 California Personal Injury Lawyers for California Victims

 When you go to a gas station or convenience store, you do not expect to be seriously injured.
 However, gas stations and convenience stories are sometimes sites of accidents that cause traumatic brain injuries, burns, broken bones, spinal cord damage, and soft tissue injuries.
-If you were injured in a gas station or convenience store accident, the California premises liability attorney at Travis G. Black, Inc. may be able to help you recover damages.
+If you were injured in a gas station or convenience store accident, the California premises liability attorney at Travis Black Law. may be able to help you recover damages.
 Mr. Black is a former insurance adjuster and understands how claims are evaluated.
 He has keen insights into how to present premises liability claims.